coin1111/libra/ol/bridge/abigen-ol/README.md

 ./generate-mods.sh
 ```

-abigen has a bag and incorrectly generates code for bridge_escrow_mod.rs.
-To correct that replace the following 2 methods in this file to have signature like this:
+abigen has a bug and incorrectly generates code for bridge_escrow_mod.rs.
+To correct that replace tuple (...) in the signature with Token in the following 2 methods in this file :
 ```
 pub fn get_locked_account_info(
             &self,